unprofession-al/scum/README.md

-  help        Help about any command list        List credential mount       Mount a set of credential show        Show set of credential types       Show information about the credential types
+  help        Help about any command list        List credential mount       Mount a set of credential rotate      Rotate credential show        Show set of credential types       Show information about the supported credential types verify      Verify a set of credential

 Flags:
-  -c, --config string   Configuration file for scum (default "/home/.../.config/scum/config.yml") -h, --help            help for scum
+  -c, --config string   Configuration file for scum (default "/home/daniel/.config/scum/config.yml") -h, --help            help for scum

 Use "scum [command] --help" for more information about a command.